Course Definitions and Modes of Delivery

 For the purposes of the Commission’s accreditation review, distance education is a formal educational process in which the majority of the instruction (interaction between students and instructors and among students) in a course occurs when students and instructors are not in the same place.
 Instruction may be synchronous or asynchronous.
 A distance education course may use the internet; one-way and two-way transmissions through open broadcast, closed circuit, cable, microwave, broadband lines, fiber optics, satellite, or wireless communications devices; audio conferencing; or video cassettes, DVD’s, and CDROMs if used as part of the distance learning course or program."

-The University Council adopted the following definitions, based on Sloan Consortium descriptions in order to provide members of the University community with a common language to discuss distance and electronic learning options.
+The University Council adopted the following definitions, based on Online Learning Consortium descriptions in order to provide members of the University community with a common language to discuss distance and electronic learning options.
 These definitions will guide Office of Distance Learning investments and activities for all course types.

 Hybrid (50 to 99%)